Floating Cloud Licenses

 Unlike hardware Dongle licenses, which are checked for the appearance/disappearance of licenses every 20 seconds, floating cloud licenses are only checked once on startup.
 This is due to limits on how many requests we can do to the CodeMeter servers.
 Because of this limit if your account does not have any available licenses when TouchDesigner start, you will need to restart TouchDesigner to acquire a license when one becomes available.

-Removing Floating Cloud Licenses
+Removing Floating Cloud Credentials from a computer

-Currently removing a CmCloud license from a machine takes a few steps.
+Currently removing a CmCloud license from a computer takes a few steps.
 We are hoping CodeMeter will release a better solution soon.
 In the meantime the CmCloud license can be removed using one of two ways.

 Via Command Line